History of Nizhny Novgorod: Foundation

-The foundation of Nizhny Novgorod was the beginning of an active Russian expansion into the Mordovian lands.
+The foundation of Nizhny Novgorod (1221) and Ustiug (1212) was the beginning of an active Suzdalian expansion into the Mordva and Volga Bulgar lands.
 In 1226, Sviatoslav and Ivan (brothers of Prince Yuri II of Vladimir) successfully conquered several Erzyan villages.

 The first wooden fortress occupied an advantageous military-strategic position.
 It was on Sentry Hill and was well protected.
 On the one side there was a deep ravine, on the other side there were steep cliffs of the Volga shore.
 In the first years, two white stone churches were built in the fortress.
 In 1227 the Cathedral of St. Michael the Archangel was built.

 Feudal period

+Under Suzdal and Gorodets

-In February 1238, Gorodets and his surroundings were attacked by one of the independently operating detachments scattered throughout the territory of the Vladimir Grand Duchy after the capture of the capital.
+In February 1238, Gorodets and his surroundings were attacked by one of the independently operating detachments scattered throughout the territory of the Vladimir principality after the capture of the capital.
+After the 1238 Battle of the Sit River, Sviatoslav Vsevolodovich was prince of Suzdal, under whose jurisdiction Nizhny Novgorod and Gorodets also fell.

 For a short period of time, a "veche republic" was established in Nizhny Novgorod in the style of Veliky Novgorod.

 In the last third of the 13th century, the Gorodets Principality emerged from the Suzdal Principality.
 In his subordination was Nizhny Novgorod.
-Andrey Alexandrovich became the prince.
-This was the third son of Alexander Nevsky.
+Andrey Alexandrovich was the prince of Kostroma and Gorodets.
+He was the third son of Alexander Nevsky.
 The Principality did not last long.
 At the beginning of the 14th century, its cities were subordinated to the Vladimir Grand Prince.

-In 1311 there was a war for the throne between Vladimir and Moscow princes.
+In 1311, there was a war for the throne between the Vladimir and Moscow princes.
 Yury of Moscow conquered Nizhny Novgorod from Mikhail of Vladimir.
 His brother Boris became the regent.
 In 1320, after the death of Boris Danilovich, Nizhny Novgorod once again became subordinate to the Vladimir principality for a short period of time.
 Then Prince of Tver Alexander Mikhailovich supported the uprising against the Horde in Tver.
 In response, Khan Uzbek called on the Moscow prince Ivan Kalita to ruin the Tver Duchy.
 After the conquest of the Tver Principality, Khan Uzbek divided the princely possessions.
 Most of it he gave the Prince of Moscow.
 Part of the lands, including the former Gorodets Duchy, went to Alexander Vasilyevich.
 After his death in 1331, the princedom was given to the Moscow prince Ivan Kalita, who ruled it with the help of governors.